danielmlow/covid19_argentina/README.md

-Data and code for "ADD TITLE"
+Data and code for Torrente, Yoris et al. "Emotional symptoms, mental fatigue, and financial worries associated with the COVID-19 pandemic after 63 continuous days of a stringent lockdown in Argentina"

 ## 1. Data